r-ifpe/sistec/README.md

 “Situacao Matricula”, “Curso”, “Cpf”, “Instituicao”, “ano\_ingresso”, “semestre\_ingresso” and “Cota”.

+## Conecta datasets

+To download Conecta datasets from the database follow these steps:

+  - Access "Curr
+  - Select a view that contains the variables: “RA”, “NOME\_ALUNO”, “STATUS\_NO\_CURSO”, “Cota Chamado”, “NOME\_CURSO”, “CPF”, “NOME\_CAMPUS”, “DATA\_INGRESSO\_CURSO”.

 ## Generic datasets

 If your institute is not fully integrated with the package, you can